-I was surprised by the presence of a thick Crema on the top of this instant coffee which is typically only reserved for the high pressure of an espresso machine.
+I was surprised by a thick Crema on the top of this instant coffee, which is typically only reserved for the high pressure of an espresso machine.

-This strong instant coffee really comes packed with flavor – it’s rich, well-balanced, exceptionally smooth, and aromatic!
+This strong instant coffee comes packed with flavor – it’s rich, well-balanced, exceptionally smooth, and aromatic!

-It may be a bit expensive for an instant coffee but, because of its convenience, strong taste and not forgetting the Crema it’s definitely one to have in your kitchen cupboard for the days when you need instantaneous coffee!
+It may be a bit expensive for an instant coffee but, because of its convenience, strong taste, and not forgetting the Crema, it’s one to have in your kitchen cupboard for the days when you need instantaneous coffee!

 How I Chose My Instant Selection

-All instant coffee isn’t equal and there is some tasteless, overpriced, and over-marketed crap out there.
-So to weed out the crap and to showcase the best I set myself a few simple rules when looking at each coffee.
+All instant coffee isn’t equal, and some tasteless, overpriced, and over-marketed crap is out there.
+So to weed out the crap and showcase the best, I set myself a few simple rules when looking at each coffee.

 Most probably my number one deciding factor whether coffee made it to my list of recommendations was based on the flavor.
-We drink coffee because we enjoy the flavor; and the caffeine.
-If the instant wasn’t up to par in the flavor department, it didn’t make the list.
-Obviously, flavor preferences can be subjective and vary for each of us, but I think I know a good tasting cup of coffee when I try one – all the instants on my list tasted good to me (well good enough for an instant brewed coffee).
+We drink coffee because we enjoy the taste; and the caffeine.
+It didn’t make the list if the instant wasn’t up to par in the flavor department.
+Flavor preferences can be subjective and vary for each of us, but I think I know a good tasting cup of coffee when I try one – all the instants on my list tasted good to me (well, good enough for an instant brewed coffee).

-After considering the balance I paid special attention to the body of each cup of instant.
+After considering the balance, I paid particular attention to the body of each cup of instant.
 The body measures the mouth-feel of the coffee and its overall thickness – let’s be honest, nobody likes a watery, tasteless coffee!
-Unfortunately, many of the instant coffee brands I sampled were just that – the ones on my list, however, had a good mouth-feel for freeze-dried coffee.
+Unfortunately, many of the instant coffee brands I sampled were just that – the ones on my list had a good mouth-feel for freeze-dried coffee.

 Availability And Price

-Being able to find your favorite best instant coffee brand every time you walk into your supermarket is another important factor.
-It’s no good settling for one brand only for the stock to be limited or it’s simply too hard to find.
+Finding your favorite best instant coffee brand every time you walk into your supermarket is another essential factor.
+It’s no good settling for one brand only for the stock to be limited, or it’s simply too hard to find.

-All of my picks are easy to find (online or supermarket chains) and I guarantee that they won’t break the bank!
+All of my picks are easy to find (online or supermarket chains), and I guarantee they won’t break the bank!

 How To Make Good Tasting Instant Coffee?

-Believe it or not but there is actually a knack for making the best tasting instant coffee, and it all boils down to a few simple steps.
+Believe it or not, there is a knack for making the best tasting instant coffee, and it all boils down to a few simple steps.

 What You Need

-A good instant coffee – any of the above brands will do, a coffee mug and hot and cold water.
-This might go against everything they have taught you about making coffee but trust me try it.
+An excellent instant coffee – any of the above brands will do, a coffee mug and hot and cold water.
+This might go against everything they have taught you about making coffee but trust me, try it.

 Why This Works?

 There is a very good reason to use cold water first.
-When you dissolve instant coffee directly into hot water, the amylum found in the instant granules hardens which in turn creates a powdery taste.
+When you dissolve instant coffee directly into hot water, the amylum found in the instant granules hardens, creating a powdery taste.

-When you use cold water first to dissolve the coffee granules, they won’t become scorched when you add the boiling hot water instantly.
-The hot and cold water is incorporated much more gently allowing the granules to mix and keep their flavor.
+When you use cold water first to dissolve the coffee granules, they won’t become scorched when you instantly add the boiling hot water.
+The hot and cold water is incorporated much more gently, allowing the granules to mix and keep their flavor.